 You can find the latest information and advice from Public Health England at www.gov.uk/coronavirus.

 We are receiving our vaccines in batches.
-We are only releasing as many appointments as we have vaccines.
+We are only releasing appointments after we have received the vaccines.

-Patients under the age of 65 and at risk can book their flu vaccination by telephoning reception only.
+Patients under the age of 65 and at risk can book their flu vaccination by telephoning reception, again if we have no clinics please ask to be added to the waiting list and we will contact you as soon as we have received more vaccines.

 For more information about flu vaccination eligibility and availability please see the leaflet below.